Piles of cardboard sheets have been sitting on my shelves for some time, and I was wondering what I could do with them.

 Step 4 - Paint the House

-For this step, you will need acrylic paint, paint brushes, palette and cup of water to wash your brushes.
+For this step, you will need: acrylic paint, paint brushes, palette and a cup of water to wash your brushes.

-• Color 1: the walls and the underside of the roof (I find it much easier to paint that part of the roof in the same color as the walls)
+Tip for the roof - I find it much easier to paint the underside of the roof in the same color as the walls.

-• Color 2: The top of the roof and the chimney + the door and window frames (I worked on a piece of paper for that messy part - just make sure to move the pieces to a clean spot quickly after painting them, so they do not stick to the paper when the paint dries).
+Painting the cutouts can be messy, so I worked on a piece of paper for that part - just make sure to move the pieces to a clean spot quickly after painting them, so they do not stick to the paper when the paint dries.